Tips for How to Waterproof your Tent for Camping

 Yes… it will make for a great ‘camping adventure’ tale some time down the track…. but I think that might be one ‘adventure story’ you might prefer to pass on…

-Most decent priced tents come with a fly just for this purpose, although some may still not achieve their ultimate, keeping you dry and cosy goal.
-While having a fly is still one important factor in keeping you dry, it is still a really good idea to waterproof your tent using some of the excellent products available… and I can guarantee if you are camping and it starts to rain you will be so thankful you did!
+Most decent priced tents come with a fly just for this purpose, although some may still not achieve their ultimate goal… keeping you comfy and dry.
+While having a rain fly is important factor in keeping you dry, it is still a really good idea to waterproof your tent using some of the excellent products available… and I can guarantee if you are camping and it starts to rain you will be so thankful you did!

-Really, making your tent waterproof needs to start where possible when you are choosing the tent you buy.
-Now there are really no guarantees when it comes to this, even though some Companies like Coleman have gone to elaborate lengths to achieve a standard where they do offer one.
+Really, making sure your tent is waterproof needs to start when possible while you are buying your tent.
+While there is really no total guarantees when it comes to this, some Companies like Coleman have gone to elaborate lengths to achieve a standard where they do actually offer one.

-If you already have purchased your tent and you are feeling like maybe it’s too late…. especially if you have had a not so comfortable leaking tent experience… then don’t give up.
+If you already have purchased your tent then it’s still not too late to waterproof your tent…. especially if you have already had an unpleasant ‘tent leakage’ experience… then don’t give up.
 All hope is not lost….
 By applying these tips you should be able to do a lot to make sure you waterproof your tent and you don’t have ongoing repeat episodes of your previous camping disaster.
 Oh… and don’t forget to waterproof your other camping gear as well… sleeping bags, boots, backpacks, tarps etc.

 Some Tips to help Keep you Dry on your Next Camping Trip

-- One last tip when you are putting up your tent: Make sure that the tent, the rain fly and nay tarps are nice and taut.
+- One last tip when you are putting up your tent – Make sure that the tent, the rain fly and any tarps are nice and taut.
 If you make them loose at all, then they are going to be more subject to water pooling that could lead to leakage.
 Making things nice and tight will help water to run off and not seep through seams or even the tent material.

 The Coleman Instant Tent 8 is one of my favorite larger camping tents and even though it has a ‘keep you dry’ guarantee, despite this I would still waterproof your tent, even thought the newer versions have the ability to add a fly, which is a great extra feature, and certainly some cheap insurance to help keep you dry in wet weather.